publiccodenet/about/organization/remuneration-policy.md

 # Remuneration policy

-This explains the Foundation for Public Code's approach to remuneration.
+This explains the Foundation for Public Code vereniging's approach to remuneration.

 ## Staff, contractors and interns

-Foundation salaries are competitive as well as in line with the social mission of the organization.
+Foundation for Public Code salaries are competitive as well as in line with the social mission of the organization.

-The Foundation will reimburse reasonable expenses for staff, contractors and interns.
+The Foundation for Public Code will reimburse reasonable expenses for staff, contractors and interns.

 ## Board of directors

 Members of the Board of directors are not paid for their work as directors.
-The Foundation will reimburse directors for expenses incurred as a result of their role as director of the Foundation.
+The Foundation for Public Code vereniging will reimburse directors for expenses incurred as a result of their role as director.

 ## Volunteers

-Volunteers are not paid for their work for the Foundation.
+Volunteers are not paid for their work for the Foundation for Public Code.
 We will reimburse reasonable expenses.

 ## Definition of reasonable expenses

-We reimburse reasonable expenses incurred while working for the Foundation for everyone who works with us.
+We reimburse reasonable expenses incurred while working for the Foundation for Public Code for everyone who works with us.

 We consider reasonable expenses to be: